galasa-dev/cli/docs/generated/galasactl_runs_submit_local.md

 ```
   -b, --bootstrap string           Bootstrap URL
+      --galasahome string          Path to a folder where Galasa will read and write files and configuration settings.
+The default is '${HOME}/.galasa'.
+This overrides the GALASA_HOME environment variable which may be set instead.
   -g, --group string               the group name to assign the test runs to, if not provided, a psuedo unique id will be generated
   -l, --log string                 File to which log information will be sent.
 Any folder referred to must exist.
 An existing file will be overwritten.
 Specify "-" to log to stderr.
 Defaults to not logging.
       --noexitcodeontestfailures   set to true if you don't want an exit code to be returned from galasactl if a test fails